 6.26.1 Applicability to language

-C allows the usual sources of dead code (described in 6.26 of ISO/IEC TR 24772-1:2019 ) that are common to most conventional programming languages.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.26 is applicable to C. C allows the usual sources of dead code (described in 6.26 of ISO/IEC 24772-1:2024 ) that are common to most conventional programming languages.

 C uses some operators that can be confused with other operators.
 For instance, the common mistake of using an assignment operator in a Boolean test as in: